** Test Mode **

 Dr. Frank trained in Internal Medicine at Strong Memorial Hospital in Rochester, NY, earning a license in the State of New York to practice medicine and surgery.
 He earned his PhD in Pharmacology from the University of Tennessee-Memphis.

-Samantha Ashley, MS, has been involved in coding and payment issues for many years, currently as coding and regulatory manager at the American Medical Association (AMA) supporting the work of the CPT Editorial Panel.
+Samantha Ashley, MS CPT® Coding and Regulatory Manager American Medical Association Samantha Ashley, MS, has been involved in coding and payment issues for many years, currently as coding and regulatory manager at the American Medical Association (AMA) supporting the work of the CPT Editorial Panel.
 Samantha staffs the AMA-convened Digital Medicine Payment Advisory Group (DMPAG) and is lead staff for the DMPAG’s AI Workgroup.
 Prior to her current role at the AMA, Samantha worked in the AMA’s Advocacy department analyzing physician payment policy for the Relative Value Scale (RVS) Update Committee (RUC) and a subcommittee of the RUC called the Practice Expense Subcommittee.
 Prior to joining the AMA, Samantha worked in process improvement at the Center for Innovation and Transformational Change (CITC) at UMass Memorial Health Care.

 Samantha is an alumnus of the Coro Fellows Program in Public Affairs.
 She earned her Master of Health Care Policy and Management from the H. John Heinz III College of Public Policy at Carnegie Mellon University and her Bachelor of Arts in history from the University of Wisconsin-Madison.

-As vice president of the American Medical Association’s (AMA) Health Solutions (HS) division, Prestesater brings a wealth of senior leadership experience.
-She is responsible for expanding the organization’s influence and impact in the health care market, overseeing all customer-facing efforts and growth initiatives for HS’s products and solutions.
-Before joining the AMA, Prestesater served as executive vice president and chief revenue officer at AxisPoint Health, where she developed and implemented highly successful B2B growth strategies for the Care Management Services organization.
-Prior to that, Prestesater was the chief growth officer at Recondo Technology, a leading provider of revenue cycle solutions, where she oversaw all growth and revenue-oriented initiatives and departments including sales, marketing, product management, corporate business development, and strategic mergers and acquisitions.
-Prestesater has also held senior leadership positions at McKesson Corporation and TriZetto Corporation.
-She is a member of Women Business Leaders of the U.S. Health Care Industry Foundation and serves as a mentor and guest lecturer at the University of Colorado Leeds School of Business.
+Prior to serving the AMA in her current role, Prestesater was vice president of the HS business unit, responsible for expanding the AMA’s influence and impact in the health care market through customer-facing efforts and growth initiatives.
+Before joining the AMA, she held a variety of leadership roles inspiring organizational transformation, innovation and growth.
+She served as executive vice president and chief revenue officer at AxisPoint Health, where she developed and implemented highly successful growth and innovation strategies for the Care Management Services organization, and as chief growth officer at Recondo Technology, a leading provider of revenue cycle solutions, where she oversaw all growth and product development initiatives and departments.
+Prestesater also held senior leadership positions across a variety of health care sectors during her 28-year tenure at McKesson Corporation.

 Disclaimer: Information provided by the AMA contained within this resource is for medical coding guidance purposes only.
 It does not (i) supersede or replace the AMA’s Current Procedural Terminology manual (“CPT® Manual”) or other coding authority, (ii) constitute clinical advice, (iii) address or dictate payer coverage or reimbursement policy, and (iv) substitute for the professional judgement of the practitioner performing a procedure, who remains responsible for correct coding.